PowerGridModel/power-grid-model-io/docs/converters/pandapower_converter.md

 It also converts the power flow output of power-grid-model into the `res_*` Dataframes in the pandapower `net`.
 The converter can be used in a similar way as described in [Converters](converter.md).

+## Cross referencing

+Due to differences between the power-grid-model and pandapower, some components in one model are modeled as multiple components in the other or vise versa.
+An example on how to cross-reference can be found in the [pandapower conversion example](../examples/pandapower_example.ipynb#cross-referencing-objects).

 ## Defaults

 If any of the essential tap attributes: `tap_pos`, `tap_nom`, `tap_side` are not available then the tap feature for transformers are disabled by setting `tap_nom=tap_pos=0` via conversion.